 We all probably know the feeling of downloading interesting-sounding articles onto our computers, thinking we’ll read them “at some point”.
 And then we’ll never look at them again.
 However, sometimes those papers come to form the core background literature for our doctoral (or later) research.
-But once the thesis is done, what do you do with all those neatly sorted and zotero’ed papers?

 In the academic leadership research, an empirical focus on university leadership encompasses two remarkable strands: leader’s influence on organizational performance and changes of leader’s individual characteristics over time.